-Assistant Professor of Violin at Florida State University, violinist Benjamin Sung is also concertmaster of the Fargo-Moorhead Symphony Orchestra.
-Recent concert highlights include the 2012 Brevard Music Festival; XIII Festival y Academia del Nuevo Mundo in Maracaibo, Venezuela; the Cuban premiere of the Schnittke Concerto Grosso No. 1 and the Estaciones Portenas by Piazzolla; and a collaboration with the James Sewell Ballet for the opening of the Cowles Center for Dance and the Performing Arts in Minneapolis.
-His 2012-13 calendar includes recitals and masterclasses at the University of Georgia, Lawrence Conservatory, and the University of Louisville; performances at the FSU John Cage Centennial Celebration and 2013 Festival of New Music; and the release of an album of new American music on Albany Records, supported by a Recording Grant from the Aaron Copland Fund for Music.
+Assistant Professor of Violin at Florida State University, violinist Benjamin Sung is also concertmaster of the Fargo-Moorhead Symphony Orchestra, a faculty member of the Brevard Music Center, and a roster artist for Florida Arts on Tour.
+Recent concert highlights include the 2013 Brevard Music Festival; XIII Festival y Academia del Nuevo Mundo in Maracaibo, Venezuela; the Cuban premiere of the Schnittke Concerto Grosso No. 1 and the Estaciones Portenas by Piazzolla; and a collaboration with the James Sewell Ballet for the opening of the Cowles Center for Dance and the Performing Arts in Minneapolis.
+His 2014-15 calendar includes recitals and masterclasses at the University of Miami, Framingham State University, and Wilfrid Laurier University; the Brevard Music Festival, Festival Nuevo Mundo in Aruba, and Festival Virtuosi in Recife, Brazil; and a TEDx talk for TEDx Fargo.

 Sung holds a Bachelor’s degree from the Eastman School of Music, where he studied with Oleh Krysa, and Master’s and Doctorate degrees from the Indiana University Jacobs School of Music, from the studio of Nelli Shkolnikova.
 Sung also studied at the Professional Training Program at Carnegie Hall, the Lucerne Festival Academy, the New York String Seminar, and the Chamber Music Residency at The Banff Centre.
-Benjamin lives with his wife Jihye in Tallahassee, Florida, where he enjoys running, playing pool, and everything that comes out of Jihye’s kitchen.
+Benjamin lives with his wife Jihye and son Aiden in Tallahassee, Florida, where he enjoys running, chasing Aiden around the yard, and everything that comes out of Jihye’s kitchen.